Python virtual environments¶

 A Python virtual environment is created from a distribution installation.
 It isolates the Python packages and commands installed.

-For instance you have two Python programs A and B. Python program A depends on version 1 of package X, and program B depends on version 2 of the same package X. Both version 1 and version 2 cannot be installed at the same time in a single Python distribution.
+For instance, if you have two Python programs A and B, and Python program A depends on version 1 of package X, and program B depends on version 2 of the same package X. Both version 1 and version 2 cannot be installed at the same time in a single Python distribution.

-Virtual environments allows you to have a virtual environment for program A and another for program B each with different version installed of package X.
+Virtual environments allow you to have a virtual environment for program A and another for program B each with a different version installed of package X.

 pyenvis a tool to manage and install multiple Python distributions.

 virtualenvare tools to create virtual environments for a specific installation of a distribution.

 aptare package manages that can be used to install e.g. multiple Python distributions.

 pipenvon your local machine or in containers to create and manage a virtual environment.